Otley: Otley Bridge and riverside

-The bridge is a 7 span stone bridge and Scheduled Ancient Monument, dating from 1228, which was rebuilt after the flood of 1673 and widened in 1776.
+Otley Bridge is a 7 span stone bridge and Scheduled Ancient Monument, dating from 1228, which was rebuilt after the flood of 1673 and widened in 1776.
 In 1957 a concrete cantilevered footwalk was added to separate pedestrians from road traffic.
 On the north side eastwards, 2 miles of the riverbank is Wharfemeadows Park with extensive gardens on land donated to the town in 1924 by the Fawkes family.
 It originally had an open-air swimming pool.
 Opposite on the south side is the much smaller Tittybottle Park, originally designated Manor Park in 1909 but it acquired its popular (and now official) name for its popularity with mothers and nannies.
 On the south side westward, is Manor Garth Park, formerly part of the land of the manor house.
 About 1 km east of the bridge is Gallows Hill, where the medieval gallows stood.
 Low-lying land by this was formerly a sewage works, but was bought by the Town Council in the 1980s and developed into Gallows Hill nature reserve.